 Storing your Coffee

-What does this mean for your coffee?
-This means that water will contact the surface of the bean and ice will form.
+Often times, it would be suggested to store your coffee in the refrigerator or freezer.
+Contrary to this popular belief, storing your coffee in either one is not a good idea!
+The cold mist that's present in refrigerators will linger on the coffee - liquid water is coffee's worst enemy during storage.
+Storing your coffee in the freezer means that freezer water will contact the surface of the bean and ice will form.
 When the water melts, that water will find its way into the porous bean and will begin to deteriorate the quality of the coffee.
-Secondly, you should keep in mind that roasted coffee is porous to odours.
-So if you put your coffee in the freezer, it needs to be well protected against the possibility of tasting like liquid salmon.
+Secondly, you should keep in mind that roasted coffee is porous to odours - the scents and flavour molecules that float around in your refrigerator and freezer will find its way into the porous coffee bean.

 Brewing your Coffee

 While there are many ways to brew a cup of coffee each method brings out different qualities in coffee.
 The following general rules apply to each coffee making process discussed.
 It is best to use 2 tablespoons of coffee per 6 ounces of water.
 The water should not be boiling but be between 195-205 degrees Fahrenheit.
 Filtered water and spring water are recommended as tap water imparts flavours to the coffee.

 Some of the more common techniques of brewing coffee include:

 This is the most popular way to brew in North America.
 Drip brewing is simply pouring hot water over grounds in a filter and letting the brew drip out the bottom.
 Drip brewing is a very good way to brew and can give an excellent cup if the correct equipment is used.
 A primary issue with autodrip machines is that they don't brew at the right temperature.
 A good gold-plated reusable filter is a great option for drip brewing as some paper filters will impart a flavour.